jwokaty/bugphyzz/inst/scripts/README.md

 ## [spreadsheet_custmolinks.tsv](./spreadsheet_customlinks.tsv)

-Links for datasets in spreadsheets that are not in tidy format and need to be converted to tidy format.
-These datasets are not imported through the physiologies function, so they need their own fucntion.
+Links for datasets in google spreadsheets that are not in tidy format and need to be converted to tidy format.

 Columns: